prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 * This first Go challenge is now closed.
 * There were 173 entries from 41 countries.
 * The winners of the first Go Challenge are: [Luke Champine](https://twitter.com/NebulousLabs) and [Jeremy Jay](https://github.com/pbnjay).
+* The next Go Challenge will go live on 31st March 2015.

 **Feedback from the Evaluators**